 It is important to know what Medicare will or will not cover.
-Be sure to ask your innetwork provider if a service is covered.
-Providers should tell you verbally when Medicare does not cover a service.
+Be sure to ask your provider if a service is covered.
+Providers should let you know when something is not covered.
+Providers should tell you verbally when Medicare does not cover the service.